Michigan Association of School Librarians 51st Annual Conference DoubleTree by Hilton, Bay City, MI October 23-25, 2024

 Featured speaker and action-adventure writer Erik Slangerup guides participants through an individualized Venn diagram exercise to uncover the sources of our own inspiration—and what makes us unique sources of inspiration for others.

-The Gift of Story When we share our hearts through story, we inspire others to think more deeply about their own hearts and how stories connect us all.
+When we share our hearts through story, we inspire others to think more deeply about their own hearts and how stories connect us all.
 John Schu invites readers to consider literacy beyond its academic benefits, highlighting the ways story speaks to our hearts and brings us together.
 Presented through a study of five affective elements of story --- healer, inspiration, clarifier, compassion, and connector --- John will discuss how the universal truths found in stories can change us, inspire us, connect us to others, answer our deepest questions, and help us heal.

 Come celebrate the big reveal of the 2024 MISelf in Books list.
 Attendees will learn the purpose for the diverse book list, criteria for book selection, how to access the list, and a highlight of the favorite titles from this year's list.
 There will be plenty of book giveaways, so be sure to stay for the duration of the conference.